JahJahTeam/monsterID-android/README.md

 TODO
 ----
-1. Give auto padding to image for rounded images
-2. Use cache to strore images
+1. Use cache to store images

 License
 ----